 Head to the beach

 Newport is a 1.3km long beach, popular with surfers and swimmers.
-The Peak is an inshore reef towards the northern end of Newport Beach, fantastic for highly skilled surfers whilst at the southern end you can enjoy the beautiful salt-water 50m rock pool bordered by a rocky escarpment.
+The Peak is an inshore reef towards the northern end of Newport Beach, fantastic for highly skilled surfers, while at the southern end you can enjoy the beautiful salt-water 50m rock pool bordered by a rocky escarpment.
 If you are looking for good fishing, head to the northern end of the beach instead.

-The walk north from Newport Beach takes you to tiny Bilgola Beach, which you may have entirely to yourself.
-The breaks are great for swimming and bodysurfing and you can even surf at the beach’s northern end.
+The walk north from Newport Beach takes you up the hill to tiny Bilgola Beach, which if you’re lucky, may have entirely to yourself.
+Bilgola beach offers surf breaks great for swimming and bodysurfing plus a fantastic 50 metre rockpool and kids pool.

-If you head south from Newport Beach, you will pass the medieval-style Bungan Castle towering over the ocean.
+If you head south from Newport Beach on the Coast Walk, you will pass the medieval-style Bungan Castle towering over the ocean.
 The lesser-known Bungan Beach lies beneath rugged cliffs and is only accessible by a walking track.
-Both walks will give you fantastic views of the neighbouring beaches, dramatic headlands and of course, the ocean.
+Both walks will give you fantastic views of the neighbouring beaches, dramatic headlands and the ocean.

 With the main shopping strip just one street back from the beach, Newport specialises in a fantastically fresh coastal vibe.
 Newport has some of the most sought after boutiques on the Northern Beaches.
-On the main road stop by Splice Boutique and Knap Store and tucked up Robertson Road you’ll find Natalie Alamein, a Sydney-based designer who creates clothing and accessories for passionate, authentic, life-loving women.
+On the main road stop by Splice Boutique and Knap Store and tucked up Robertson Road you’ll find Pony Rider, an Australian company who designs and produces ethical and sustainable creations for a curated lifestyle.

-If it’s a hot day and you’ve forgotten your swimmers you can’t go past Larx for one of the most comprehensive range of swimwear available and if you’re here for a few days visit Alexis Leigh Hattery and create your very own hat in either 100% Panama Straw or Fur Felt.
+If it’s a hot day and you’ve forgotten your swimmers you can’t go past Larx for a huge range of swimwear.

 Bert Payne Park